iankuratri/iankuratri/README.md

 I am a Frontend Developer and my role is to write and style frontend components that meet the requirements of our mocks and fulfil our user stories.

 I have three years of industry experience in building websites and web applications.

 I specialize in Angular and React.

-Here are my skills,
+Here is a list technologies I’ve been working with recently:

 Libraries & Frameworks:
 Angular, Angular Material, RxJS,  React, Bootstrap, Node.js, Express